 The Health Benefits of Kombucha

 Sugar aside, kombucha contains B vitamins and antioxidants.
 (It's also a little alcoholic, thanks to its fermentation.)
-It is low in calories; one 8 ounce glasses of kombucha contains some 30 calories, which is less than your favorite soft drink.
+It is low in calories; one 8-ounce glass of kombucha contains some 30 calories, which is less than your favorite soft drink.
 Maybe it's time for you to replace Pepsi or Coke with a healthy Asian alternative!

 Furthermore, kombucha contains many more probiotics than regular tea.
 These bacteria (which are also found in yogurt) are good for your stomach’s digestion process.
-This is because they digest those particles that we humans cannot digest on our own.
-They've also been positively correlated with strengthening the immune system, boosting overall health, and preventing diarrhea and other stomach related ills.
+This is because they digest those particles that we humans cannot digest on our own. there has also been positively correlated with strengthening the immune system, boosting overall health, and preventing diarrhea and other stomach-related ills.

-You can buy kombucha in different flavors, and in both pasteurized and unpasteurized varieties.
-Although mushroom tea can be purchased in supermarkets and health food stores, it's possible to make DIY kombucha by obtaining a SCOBY (a “symbiotic colony of bacteria and yeast”) and fermenting this pancake shaped substance inside a jar.
+You can buy kombucha in different flavors, and both pasteurized and unpasteurized varieties.
+Although mushroom tea can be purchased in supermarkets and health food stores, it's possible to make DIY kombucha by obtaining a SCOBY (an “ a symbiotic colony of bacteria and yeast”) and fermenting this pancake-shaped substance inside a jar.
 This process takes one to two weeks.
 If you do this, be very careful: sanitation is no simple feat.
 If you don't sanitize your space properly, you can suffer from acidosis or allergic reactions when you drink the tea.
-It's even more of a threat to children, pregnant women, and those have compromised immune systems.
-So, if you're in such a position (or your kids are), it's best not to drink unpasteurized kombucha, whether homemade or store bought.
+It's even more of a threat to children, pregnant women, and those who have compromised immune systems.
+So, if you're in such a position (or your kids are), it's best not to drink unpasteurized kombucha, whether homemade or store-bought.